macarbonneau/macarbonneau.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Hi!
+I'm machine learning researcher.

+This site contains information regarding my research.
+It contains code, data sets and my publications.
+Here's a subset of my research interests:
+- Speech processing
+- Disentangled representations
+- Multiple instance learning
+- Computer vision

+Since 2017, I work as a research scientist at Ubisoft in the La Forge lab.
+I lead a small group focusing on speech and sound research applied to video games.

+Before that, as a PhD student, I was affiliated with two labs:
+- LIVIA -  Laboratory for Imagery, Vision and Artificial Intelligence [link]
+- LACIME - Communication and Microelectronic Integration Laboratory [link]

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.